Angelo Avramakis

-Angelo Avramakis (Greek: Βαγγέλης Αβραμάκης) is a Greek musician and bouzouki player.
-Born in Serres, Greece, he has spent most of his life in Australia.
-He is considered the leading bouzouki player in Australia and among the top bouzouki players in the world.
+Angelo Avramakis (Greek: Βαγγέλης Αβραμάκης) is a Greek musician and bouzouki virtuoso.
+Born in Serres, Greece, and raised in Australia, he has become one of the most prominent bouzouki players in the world, known for his technical skill and expressive style.

-Avramakis began playing drums at the age of 4.
-He learned the bouzouki at the age of 8 and began studies in music theory and harmony at Melba Conservatorium of Music.
-He also plays the guitar, keyboards, bass guitar and Greek baglama.
+Angelo began playing drums at the age of 4 and picked up the bouzouki at 8.
+He later studied music theory and harmony at the Melba Conservatorium of Music in Melbourne.
+In addition to the bouzouki, he plays guitar, keyboards, bass guitar, and baglama.

-Avramakis has performed and toured with some of Greece's well known artists: Vaso Hatzi, Vasilis Saleas, Tasos Bougas, Lakis Alexandrou, Stamatis Gonidis, Zafeiris Melas, Rita Sakellariou, Doukissa, Tzeni Vanou, Stamatis Kokotas, Antzela Dimitriou, Lefteris Pantazis, Yiannis Katevas, John Tikis, Giannis Vasileiou and Marinella.
-He has also performed with the very popular and very talented Turkish singer Ibrahim Tatlises when he appeared in Melbourne as a guest at "Nikos Greek Tavern" in the 1990s.
+Over the years, he has toured and performed with many of Greece’s most celebrated artists, including Vaso Hatzi, Vasilis Saleas, Tasos Bougas, Lakis Alexandrou, Stamatis Gonidis, Zafeiris Melas, Rita Sakellariou, Doukissa, Tzeni Vanou, Stamatis Kokotas, Antzela Dimitriou, Lefteris Pantazis, Efi Thodi, Makis Kalaitzis, Yiannis Katevas, John Tikis, Giannis Vasileiou and Marinella.
+He has also performed with the very popular and talented Turkish singer Ibrahim Tatlises when he appeared in Melbourne as a guest at "Nikos Greek Tavern" in the 1990s.

-Over the last three decades, Avramakis has appeared in Greek newspapers as well as TV shows such as “Tonight Live with Steve Vizard”.
-Some of Angelo's original music has been played on radio stations 3XY and FOX FM.
-Thousands of YouTube and Facebook followers regularly share his music videos online.
+Over the last three decades, Angelo has appeared in Greek newspapers as well as TV shows such as “Tonight Live with Steve Vizard”.
+Some of his original recordings have been broadcast on radio stations 3XY and FOX FM.
+His performances and recordings have also been shared on online platforms including YouTube.
+He has also appeared on Greek TV ANT1 and ERT World.

-Avramakis has released a number of CDs, the most popular being "Terma Oi Thisies" and "New Wave Passion", which contain some of the most beautiful bouzouki pieces ever written.
+He has released several albums, including "Terma Oi Thisies" (2000) and "New Wave Passion" (2007).

-Angelo's bouzouki playing style is rebetiko, laiko with new ideas.
-Most noticeably, his playing style is very clean, sweet sounding, pleasant to the ear, accurate and well disciplined.
-His main influences are Manolis Hiotis (Greek: Μανώλης Χιώτης) and Giorgos Zambetas (Greek: Γιώργος Ζαμπέτας).
+His playing style draws influence from Manolis Hiotis (Greek: Μανώλης Χιώτης) and Giorgos Zambetas (Greek: Γιώργος Ζαμπέτας), blending traditional rebetiko and laiko foundations with contemporary expression and clarity of tone.

 Songs

-Below are some of the songs written, co-written, arranged or produced by Avramakis.
+Below are some of the songs written, co-written, arranged or produced by Angelo Avramakis.
 In brackets are the year of CD release, the composer and the lyricist: